GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 ### Sequence Diagram

 Below is a sequence diagram to help clarify the workflow for user authentication and provisioning.

 ![Sequence Diagram](sequence-diagram.png "Title")

-1. User-Agent call gluu for Authentication with provided IDP name as base64 encoded json in state param like state=`base64({"salt":"<SALTVALUE>",provider":"<idp_name>"})`
+1. User-Agent calls gluu for Authentication with provided IDP name as base64 encoded json in state param like state=`base64({"salt":"<SALTVALUE>",provider":"<idp_name>"})`;
-2. Gluu Sever multiauthn script check IDP name
+2. Gluu Sever multiauthn script checks the IDP name;
-3. Gluu server calls Node-Passport server for JWT token.
+3. Gluu server calls Node-Passport server for a JWT token;
-4. Node-Passport server generates a JWT token and provides it in response to Gluu server.
+4. Node-Passport server generates a JWT token and provides it in response to Gluu server;
-5. Gluu Server multiauthn script prepare URL for passport server with provided IDP
+5. Gluu Server multiauthn script prepares the URL for passport server with provided IDP;
-6. Gluu server requests Node-Passport server with JWT token to authenticate user for IDP provider.
+6. Gluu server make a request to the Node-Passport server with the JWT token to authenticate the user for IDP provider;
-7. Node-Passport server will redirect user to IDP provider.
+7. Node-Passport server redirects the user to the external IDP provider;
-8. After successful authentication of user, IDP will callback Node-Passport server along with user details and access token.
+8. After successful user authentication, the IDP will callback the Node-Passport server along with user details and access token;
-9. Node-Passport server will redirect back to Gluu server with user details and access token.
+9. Node-Passport server will redirect back to Gluu Server with the user details and access token;
-10. Gluu server’s interception script will check if the user exists in LDAP server.
+10. The multiauthn interception script will check if the user exists in Gluu's OpenLDAP server.
+	a.
 If the user exists then the user will be logged into the system.
-If not, then interception script will create a new user with the required details and log the user into the system.
+	b.
+If the user does not exist, the interception script will create a new user with the required details in the Gluu OpenLDAP and log the user into the system.